annargrs/ACLPUB/docs/formatting.md

 > Appendix A. Title of Appendix

 The appendices come after the references.
+Their text must follow the same two-column format as the main document.

 Review versions of appendices must follow the same anonymity guidelines as the main paper.